 Instructor: Datis Kharrazian, PhD, DHSc, DC, MS, MMSc, DACNB, DACBN, FACN

-Location: Livestream and On Demand video replays after the livestream
+General Schedule: On Demand video replays

 Credit Available: 12 hours total